rtbrick/bngblaster/docs/config.md

 **WARNING**: DHCP (IPv4) is currently not supported!

-But for all modes it is possible to configure between zero and three VLAN tags on the access interface as shown below.
+For all modes it is possible to configure between zero and three VLAN tags on the access interface as shown below.

 ```